 How behavioural rehab targets addictive behaviours

-Research tells us that chemical imbalances or other co-occurring issues can cause compulsive or dependent addictive behaviours.
+Research tells us that chemical imbalances or co-occurring issues can cause compulsive or dependent addictive behaviours.

-Behavioural rehabs, like Castle Craig, who treat cross-addiction, use cutting-edge treatment philosophies which treat addiction for what it is; a disease.
+Behavioural rehabs, like Castle Craig, which treats cross-addiction, use cutting-edge treatment philosophies which treat addiction for what it is; a disease.

-In rehab, you can expect anywhere from 60-80 hours of 1-1 and group therapy per month.
+You can expect anywhere from 60-80 hours of 1-1 and group therapy per month in rehab.
 These are specialised therapies, which can include EMDR and CBT.

 Your condition will be thoroughly assessed, and a psychiatrist will oversee a treatment plan and monitor your progress.